juliantao/asce-quarto/README.md

 This template can be used before the official `rticle` like `quarto` template mechanism is released (see [here](https://quarto.org/docs/faq/rmarkdown.html#i-use-x-bookdown-blogdown-etc..-what-is-the-quarto-equivalent), [here](https://github.com/quarto-dev/quarto-cli/issues/170), and [here](https://github.com/quarto-dev/quarto-cli/discussions/983#discussioncomment-2823436).

-To use this template, fork or click `Use this template` button and then do the following:
+To use this template, fork or click [`Use this template`](https://github.com/juliantao/asce-quarto/generate) button and then do the following:

 * In the shared matadata `_quarto.yml`,
   * Set `classoption: [NewProceedings, letterpaper]` for conference paper
-  * Set `classoption: [Journal, letterpaper]` for conference paper
+  * Set `classoption: [Journal, letterpaper]` for journal paper
+  * by default, the rendered files will be in the `_output` folder, change as you wish

 * Update the `references.bib` file in the `./assets/` directory